 For this role, the director needed a crab capable of following instructions, like looking around the restaurant and communicating with his fellow actors.
 Rather than training an actual King Crab, the team behind “My Dinner with Chuck” reached out to us to have a King Crab replica made.

-Chuck’s 32 parts (not counting inner mechanics!) are cast in resin and foam latex.
+We cast Chuck’s 32 parts (not counting inner mechanics!) in resin and foam latex.
 He is cable controlled and operated by 2 puppeteers.
 He can move his eyes, claws, antennae and mandibles.

 Beyond Hell (2019)

 “Beyond Hell” is an indie feature film by director Alan Murray and producer Gavin Downes.

 We designed the facial prosthetics for main demon Belial, and trained their team of make-up artists to apply the make-up.
 We also created a number of background demons, and a bar full of dead bodies.

 Winner of Best Special Effects at the Scarefest Horror Film Festival 2019

 Dead Serious (2018)